Becoming Beloved Community

 4. Risk and Structures: Caring about people means caring about the situations theyโ€™re in.
 Become an ally.
 The role of an ally is not to give handouts to victims of racism in a paternalistic sense, but rather to speak out against systems of oppression and to challenge other majority culture people to do the same.

-My Work To Do (MWTD)ย is an anti-racism affinity group especially for white people who are ready to do the internal work required of becoming anti-racist.
+My Work To Do (MWTD) is an anti-racism affinity group especially for white people who are ready to do the internal work required of becoming anti-racist.
 MWTD was founded in 2018 by Suzanne Edwards-Acton.
 Participants are invited to participate in 5 weekly sessions of 90 minutes a session, that are designed to help white people build stamina for discussing racism, systemic injustice, racial healing, reconciliation, and justice in their everyday lives.
-If you are wondering if this might be helpful, The Rev. Mary Kate Rejouisย is happy to answer questions.
+If you are wondering if this might be helpful, the Rev. Mary Kate Rejouisย is happy to answer questions.

 Commit